billpcs/billpcs.github.io/_src/posts/2019-04-15-an-intro-to-dpdk-for-mortals.md

 <img src="../../img/bridge-2-2019.svg" style="border-radius: 2%;display: block;margin-left: auto;margin-right: auto;width: 20%;">

 Those two colored boxes are ports.
-If this was a real bridge and not a virtual one you could really get your Ethernet cables from each PC and stick each one to the respective port (just like you do when you connect your computer to your home router via Ethernet).
-Now these cables are virtual too, so we do this "sticking" through the VirtualBox GUI.
+If this was a real bridge and not a virtual one you could physically get your Ethernet cables from each PC and plug each one in the respective port (just like what you do when you connect your computer to your home router via Ethernet).
+Now these cables are virtual, so we do this plugging-in through the VirtualBox GUI.

 You can now boot the machines with the first Adapter's 'Attached to' set to **Bridged Adapter** (the one we left "Not Attached" earlier) and the 'Name' set to `vnet-alice` and `vnet-bob` accordingly.
-Due to the configuration we did earlier in `/etc/network/interfaces` the ports will be assigned IPs.
+Due to the configuration we set earlier in `/etc/network/interfaces` the ports will be assigned IPs.
 This means that we can get the two machines communicating again, this time over OvS and not over VirtualBox.

 To put it differently, now `alice` and `bob` can communicate through two distinct routes: